8 steps to take before buying a dental practice.

 1. Seek help early.

-Once you have narrowed down the location where you’d like to establish your practice, reach out to dental brokers, dental supply companies, healthcare-focused accountants and a small business banking specialist to find a dental practice for sale.
+Once you have narrowed down the location where you’d like to establish your practice, reach out to dental brokers, dental supply companies, healthcare-focused accountants and a small business dental banker to find a dental practice for sale.
 They all may know dentists who are approaching retirement age or who might consider adding an associate interested in purchasing their practice.

 Early on, when you start discussions with a practice owner, confidentiality is critical.
 You can expect to sign a non-disclosure agreement to protect both parties’ financial and personal information, and to avoid raising patient and staff concerns.
 It may also be a good idea to retain a buying agent, such as a dental broker, to represent you.